-- Know what to do if a child tells them about welfare concerns or that he/she is being abused or neglected and how to share information appropriately only involving those who need to be involved such as the designated safeguarding lead (or a deputy) and social care. - Know what to do if a child shares, produces or receives a sexual communication, including sexting/'youth produced sexual imagery'. - Be aware that children are capable of abusing their peers, that support is needed for victims and perpetrators and be clear about the school policy and procedures on peer on peer/child on child abuse.
+- Do everything they can to support Social Workers. - Know what to do if a child tells them about welfare concerns or that he/she is being abused or neglected and how to share information appropriately only involving those who need to be involved such as the designated safeguarding lead (or a deputy) and social care. - Know what to do if a child shares, produces or receives a sexual communication, including sexting/'youth produced sexual imagery'. - Be aware that children are capable of abusing their peers, that support is needed for victims and perpetrators and be clear about the school policy and procedures on peer on peer/child on child abuse.
 Staff have been trained so that they understand how to handle reports of sexual violence and harassment between children, on and outside school premises.
-See Section 5 Peer on Peer/Child on Child Abuse. - Know that children's poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse. - Know that safeguarding incidents and/or behaviours can be associated with factors outside the school and/or can occur between children outside the school and consider the context within which such incidents and/or behaviours occur.
-This is known as contextual safeguarding, simply meaning that assessments of children will consider whether wider environment factors are present in the child's life that are a threat to their safety or welfare.
+See Section 5 Peer on Peer/Child on Child Abuse. - Know that children's poor behaviour may be a sign that they are suffering harm or that they have been traumatised by abuse. - Be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Know that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside these environments.
+All staff should consider whether children are at risk of abuse or exploitation in situations outside of their families.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serous youth violence.